pmjones/php-styler/README-ARCHITECTURE.md

 Token rules operate on the `AToken[]` array after parsing, before assembly.
 Line rules operate on the `Line[]` array after splitting.

-The `Format::$rules` array specifies which rules to instantiate and their constructor arguments.
+The `AFormat::$rules` array specifies which rules to instantiate and their constructor arguments.
 The `Styler` instantiates them at construction time and applies them in declared order.